DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: DMol Diffusion

-Since the overall cross-entropy loss is calculated by summing up the individual cross-entropy values for each node and edge, and the sum operation is permutation invariant, then the cross-entropy loss is also invariant.
+We also briefly remark that it is easy to see that the DMol diffusion model and the modified loss function are permutation invariant.
+To see why the second claim is true, observe that our loss function comprises two components, a cross-entropy loss and an MSE loss.
+For the cross-entropy loss terms, Since the overall cross-entropy loss is obtained by summing up the individual cross-entropy values for each node and edge, and the sum operation is permutation invariant, then the cross-entropy loss is also invariant.
+We arrive at a similar conclusion for the MSE terms in $l_{MSE}(\hat{\textbf{p}}^\mathcal{G}, \mathcal{G})$,